Air France’s Pop-Up Restaurant With Airplane Food For Paris Olympics

 However, here’s the coolest part — Air France is opening an 80-seat pop-up restaurant, offering a dining experience just like onboard.
 Now, of course the concept of voluntarily eating airplane food on the ground probably sounds bizarre to most people, but I’m sure I’m not the only aviation geek who would sign up for this in a heartbeat.
 Besides, Air France has among the better catering out there.

-The Air France restaurant at Palais de Tokyo
+Air France’s Palais de Tokyo pop-up dining

 This experience costs €85 per person